shayanb/shayan.es/revamp.md

 ----------------

+publications items: can you analyze and refactor publication-item, publications-list. the pub-header should be inside pub-body. adjust the rest of the items accordingly.

 podcasts-cards:
 - the media-link to look like buttons as in the rest of the website (e.g. media-link youtube)
 - hackathon-location to be aligned to the right